-- 1 tsp white granulated sugar
+- 1 teaspoon white granulated sugar

-Spray a 9"inch pie plate with non stick spray and place pie shell inside.
+- Spray a 9"inch pie plate with non stick spray and place pie shell inside.
 Trim edges to fit if using homemade pastry.

-Core and peel apples then slice thinly.
+- Core and peel apples then slice thinly.
 Combine sugars, flour, cinnamon, then mix with apples.
 Spread apples mixture into unbaked pastry shell.

-Cut butter with pastry cutter or knife.
+- Cut butter with pastry cutter or knife.
 Or grate from frozen (as I do). *You can also grate refrigerated butter, but it's a little messier.

-Dab mixture with whipped cream dollops.
+- Dab mixture with whipped cream dollops.

-Then cover with top crust, sealing carefully by running water around the rim, then adding crust and using fork to mark and seal.
+- Then cover with top crust, sealing carefully by running water around the rim, then adding crust and using fork to mark and seal.

-Make 3 rows of slits (triangles) to allow steam to escape.
+- Make 3 rows of slits (triangles) to allow steam to escape.
 3 in outside rows and 2 in the middle.

-Brush on cream, milk or whipping cream and sprinkle granulated sugar. * I used whipped cream in this photo
+- Brush on cream, milk or whipping cream and sprinkle granulated sugar. * I used whipped cream in this photo

 - Bake in a hot oven 450 degrees f/232 degrees Cfor 10 minutes then reduce heat to 350 degrees F / 176 degrees C and continue baking for 20 to 30 minutes or until apples are cooked (fork can easily go through)